Nonparametric Distributed Learning Architecture for Big Data: Algorithm and Applications: Simpson's and Stein's Paradox: A MetaLP Perspective

 whose asymptotic distribution is normal with mean $\theta_i$ and variance $1/n_i$ where $n_i=45$ (for all $i$) is the number of at-bats for each player and $\hat{\mu}_i^{(\MLE)}$ is the individual batting average for player $i$.
 Figure \ref{fig:batavg} provides some visual evidence of the heterogeneity between the studies.

-We apply a MetaLP procedure that incorporates inter-study variations and is applicable for unequal variance/sample size scenarios with no further adjustment.
-First we estimate the weighted mean, $\hat{\theta}_{\mu}$, of the transformed batting averages with weights for each study $(\hat\tau_{{\rm DL}}^2 + n_i^{-1})^{-1}$, where $\hat\tau_{{\rm DL}}^2$ denotes the DerSimonian and Laird data-driven estimate given in Appendix D. The \texttt{MetaLP} estimators, $\hat{\theta}_i^{(\LP)}$, are represented as weighted average between the transformed batting averages and $\hat{\theta}_{\mu}$ as follows:
+We apply a \texttt{MetaLP} procedure that incorporates inter-study variations and is applicable for unequal variance/sample size scenarios with no further adjustment.
+First, we estimate the weighted mean, $\hat{\theta}_{\mu}$, of the transformed batting averages with weights for each study $(\hat\tau_{{\rm DL}}^2 + n_i^{-1})^{-1}$, where $\hat\tau_{{\rm DL}}^2$ denotes the DerSimonian and Laird data-driven estimate given in Supplementary Section \ref{sec:tau2estimator}.
+The \texttt{MetaLP} estimators, $\hat{\theta}_i^{(\LP)}$, are represented as weighted averages between the transformed batting averages and $\hat{\theta}_{\mu}$ as follows:

 where $\lambda = (n_i^{-1})/(\hat\tau_{{\rm DL}}^2 + n_i^{-1})$.
-Table~\ref{tab:stein1} shows that MetaLP-based estimators are as good as James–Stein empirical Bayes estimators for the baseball data.
-This stems from the simple fact that random-effect meta-analysis and the Stein estimation are mathematically equivalent.
+Table~\ref{tab:stein1} shows that \texttt{MetaLP}-based estimators are as good as James-Stein empirical Bayes estimators for the baseball data.
+This stems from the simple fact that random-effect meta-analysis and the Stein formulation are mathematically equivalent.
 But nevertheless, the framework of understanding and interpretations are different.
-Additionally, MetaLP is much more flexible and automatic in the sense that it works for `any' estimators (such as mean, regression function, classification probability) beyond mean and Gaussianity assumptions.
-We feel the MetaLP viewpoint is also less mysterious and clearly highlights the core issue of heterogeneity.
-Our analysis indicates an exciting frontier of future research at the interface of MetaLP, Empirical Bayes, and Stein's Paradox to develop new theory of distributed massive data modeling.
+Additionally, \texttt{MetaLP} is much more flexible and automatic in the sense that it works for `any' estimators (such as mean, regression function, classification probability) beyond mean and Gaussianity assumptions.
+We feel the \texttt{MetaLP} viewpoint is also less mysterious and clearly highlights the core issue of heterogeneity.
+Our analysis indicates an exciting frontier of future research at the interface of \texttt{MetaLP}, Empirical Bayes, and Stein's Paradox to develop new theory of distributed massive data modeling.